Great Vowel Shift: Overall changes

+Timeline

 This timeline uses representative words to show the main vowel changes between late Middle English in the year 1400 and Received Pronunciation in the mid-20th century.
-The Great Vowel Shift occurred in the lower half of the table, between 1400 and 1600–1700.

-The changes after 1700 are not considered part of the Great Vowel Shift.
+(Note: Geoff Lindsey has criticised some aspects of this diagram, specifically the use of Gimson's symbols at the top.)
+The Great Vowel Shift occurred in the lower half of the table, between 1400 and 1600–1700, so the changes after 1700 are not considered part of it.
 Pronunciation is given in the International Phonetic Alphabet:

 Details

 Middle English vowel system

 Before the Great Vowel Shift, Middle English in Southern England had seven long vowels, //iː eː ɛː aː ɔː oː uː//.
 The vowels occurred in, for example, the words mite, meet, meat, mate, boat, boot, and bout, respectively.